tgenman/STEM_vault/notes/math/algebra/abstract/Homomorphism.md

 START
 math_complex
-TITLE: Homomorphism Properties
+FRONT: Homomorphism Properties
-DESCRIPTION: Key properties of homomorphisms between algebraic structures
+BACK: Key properties of homomorphisms between algebraic structures
 - Preserves algebraic structure operations
 - Not necessarily bijective or invertible
 - May map different elements of source structure to the same element in target structure